-In anticipation of new cohorts starting later this year, NFSN formed an advisory council to help plan the curriculum.
-The Advisory Council consists of stakeholders who have been immersed in applying a racial equity lens in their work in the food systems and/or have long-established expertise in farm to school.
+In anticipation of new cohorts starting in Fall 2023, NFSN had formed an advisory council to help plan the curriculum.
+The Advisory Council consisted of stakeholders who have been immersed in applying a racial equity lens in their work in the food systems and/or have long-established expertise in farm to school.
 We are excited to announce the following Lab Advisory Council members:

 Alena Paisano is an experienced practitioner of farm to school dedicated to the development of just and local food systems serving our youth, families and communities.
 Alena is deeply invested in her work with the New Mexico Public Education Department, where she serves as the NM Farm to School Coordinator.
 She partners with nutrition professionals, community advocates and food producers to increase access to local foods in meal programs serving our littlest eaters through elders.
 Her past work has been focused on supporting diverse partners to reach their goals for improving community well-being and access to healthy local food by engaging in development of food policy with schools and farmers to achieve their vision for farm to school in action.
 She is passionate about working with partners in Native American communities to uplift the many unique assets highlighted in their efforts for others to learn from; promoting indigenous knowledge and supporting community leadership as foundations to movement building throughout Indian Country.

 As a multicultural indigenous woman with roots in the Pueblo, Apache and Dine cultures, Alena is deeply committed to working in the SW region.
 Based out of Santa Fe, NM she is active in local/state food policy efforts as a community advocate and a mother, seeking to contribute to a healthier, more equitable future for our next generation.